-[This event is organised by MEI’s Transsystemic Law Research Cluster as part of their monthly internal seminar series.]
+[This event was organised by MEI’s Transsystemic Law Research Cluster as part of their monthly internal seminar series.]

 Family relations in Syria are governed by a plurality of religious-based personal status laws and courts.
 The various religious communities – Muslim, Christian, Druze, and Jewish – have the right to regulate matters of personal status, including marriage, maintenance, dissolution of marriage, child custody, and inheritance, according to their respective religious laws.
 This plurality of laws and courts has engendered a complex system of parallel, and sometimes competing, jurisdictions which are divided along communal lines.

-This presentation will draw on material derived from Van Eijk’s PhD fieldwork undertaken in Damascus (2008-2009), which included court observations in three types of personal status courts (a sharʻiyya, a Catholic and a Greek-Orthodox court).
-She will discuss some salient differences and similarities between these courts in terms of legal (and extra-judicial) practices and court procedures.
+This presentation drew on material derived from Van Eijk’s PhD fieldwork undertaken in Damascus (2008-2009), which included court observations in three types of personal status courts (a sharʻiyya, a Catholic and a Greek-Orthodox court).
+She discussed some salient differences and similarities between these courts in terms of legal (and extra-judicial) practices and court procedures.
 Practices and procedures that have recently, with the migration of Syrian refugees to Europe, also become highly relevant to European governments and immigration services, in relation to issues of family reunification.

 About the Speaker(s)